go-vikunja/vikunja/docs/config.md

   rootpath: <the path of the executable>
   # The number of items which gets returned per page
   pagecount: 50
+  # If set to true, enables a /metrics endpoint for prometheus to collect metrics about the system
+  # You'll need to use redis for this in order to enable common metrics over multiple nodes
+  enablemetrics: false

 database:
   # Database type to use.
 Supported types are mysql and sqlite.